 In her garden of memory, the child she was, sees and remembers that afternoon long ago.

-This art work collected dust for many months, but I can finally set it aside with a feeling of satisfaction to finish the second painting in a similar style.
+This art work collected dust for many months, but I can finally set it aside with a feeling of satisfaction.
+I have a second painting in a similar style that I must finish.

 I was inspired by the artist, Katrina Koltes.